Grievous bodily harm: Alternative verdicts

 Sections 20 and 47 are offences of basic intent and can be an alternative charge to section 18, and/or section 47 is a lesser included offence.

 Consent

 Consent is only an allowed defence to either section if there is considered to be a good reason.
-This may include medical operations, sport, body modifications (even if carried out by someone who is not trained), and, occasionally, "horseplay".
+This may include medical operations, sport, tattooing (even if carried out by someone who is not trained), and, occasionally, "horseplay".

+Body modification, other than "tattooing, piercing or other body adornment", cannot be consented to.

 R v Brown (Anthony) however ruled that sadomasochistic sexual acts are not a good reason to allow a defence of consent.
+This decision was approved in s.71 Domestic Abuse Act 2021.
+This comes with the exception where (a) The Serious Harm consists of, or is a result of the infection of the victim with a sexually transmitted infection, and (b) that V consented to the sexual activity in the knowledge or belief that the defendant had the sexually transmitted infection.

+The relevant case to this exception is R v Dica in which it was held that infection with an STD consists of grievous bodily harm when one is aware they possess the disease and is reckless as to its transmission.
+Both parties must be aware of the disease for infection to be consensual.

+Attempt

+According to the CPS, in relation to the offence of attempted GBH, "It is not possible to attempt [a Section 20] offence because in order to attempt it, the consequence (wounding or GBH) must be intended, which is an offence contrary to section 18 instead."

+Causing death, even accidentally, in the course of attempting a section 18 offence is murder, not manslaughter.
+Attempted murder nonetheless requires the specific intent to kill.

 Mode of trial

 In England and Wales, the offence under section 18 is an indictable-only offence, while the offence under section 20 is triable either way.

 Sentence

 Section 18

 In England and Wales, an offence under section 18 is punishable with imprisonment for life or for any shorter term.